Report by Adam Pascarella, graduate of UPenn Law ’14

 As stated above, many Penn Law graduates find their first jobs in private practice.
 Out of those private practice jobs, a significant amount are at Big Law firms.
 For a full breakdown of employment outcomes for Penn Law graduates in the last five years, please consult the following table.

-If you would like to learn about salary outcomes for Penn Law students, you can find that information here.
+If you would like to learn about salary outcomes for Penn Law students, you can find that information on the school’s website website.

 |Business or Industry||15||21||12||10||19|